physicsturtle/physicsturtle_old/_calculus-II/unit2/basic_formulas.md

 \int \frac{dx}{x} &=& \log|x|
 \end{eqnarray*}$$

 In the following sections, it will frequently be necessary to reduce complicated integrals into one of the above forms.
-This is why it is important to commit these to memory; it will help guide your thought process if you learn these by heart.
+This is why it is important to commit these to memory; it will greatly speed up your computations to have certain common formulas memorized.